-Like people, increased exercise can help with bowel movements as well.
+Like people, increased exercise can help with bowel movements.
 Your feline needs to move around regularly.
 It helps them stay healthy and avoid problems like constipation.
 If your cat isn’t getting enough exercise, it is also likely that they are also overweight, which can also cause obesity.
 It’s a double-edged sword.

 Some cats are active all the time, as you probably know.
 However, others need a bit of encouragement.
 Some may need more encouragement than others.
 Often, many cats will become more active with a few new toys and some attention from you.
 However, others require profound encouragement.
-They may need more climbing structures, leash-trained, or guided around an obstacle course with their food.
+They may need more climbing structures or to be leash-trained and guided around an obstacle course with their food.

 This sort of medication can also be dangerous for those with certain health conditions.
 If your cat already has trouble with water regulation, giving them something that requires water can lead to issues.
 This is why it is essential to talk to your vet.

-Some laxatives are oil- or grease-based.
+Certain laxatives are oil or grease based.
 However, these can affect your cat’s ability to absorb nutrients from their food, so you should only use them when it is essential.
-They should also be used under the direction of a vet, as they can cause nutritional problems quickly if something goes wrong.
+They should always be used under the direction of a vet, as they can cause nutritional problems quickly if something goes wrong.